Introduction

 #!/bin/bash

-# Load WRF spack environment
+# Load WRF built with AOCC

 spack load wrf %aocc

-# Setup the input and work dir
+# Setup the input and work directory

 WORK_DIR=${PWD}/wrf # To keep WRF related input and runtime logs

-WRF_INP_2_5KM=${WORK_DIR}/input # Conus Input directory which contains wrfinput_d01, wrfbdy_d01 etc
+WRF_INP_2_5KM=${WORK_DIR}/input # Conus Input directory which contains wrfinput_d01, wrfbdy_d01 etc.

 WRF_RUN_2_5KM=${WORK_DIR}/rundir # Conus run directory where WRF output data generates